 Entry in year 11 depends (apart from the admissibility under Dutch law) on the ability of the student.
 Since English is our academic language, we require students to be fluent in English (both in reading, writing and speaking).
 This is necessary to complete the IGCSE programme in a meaningful way.
 If ISTwente is not confident that a new student's level of English is appropriate, the school will assess this through a test.

 For the other subjects, we use similar reasoning.
 Students who want to take IGCSE's for certain subjects, have to have studied these subjects at an appropriate level before entering year 11.
-(For the exact requirements for this group, please see our Admission Policy amongst our downloads).

 The IB Diploma Programme